Jane Clayton

 I’m a relational, integrative psychotherapist with a humanistic foundation, informed by trauma, attachment, somatic, and existential approaches.
 In practice, this means I’m emotionally present, collaborative, and actively engaged.
 I’m not a blank slate, and I don’t offer quick fixes or purely cognitive strategies – instead, I work with you to explore and understand your experiences in a safe, supportive way.

 Clients often tell me they value that I balance gentleness with challenge.
-I work carefully and respectfully with trauma, while also helping you recognise patterns, question self-blame, and support meaningful change.
+I work carefully and respectfully with trauma, while also being willing to name patterns, question self-blame, and support meaningful change.
 I don’t collude with the inner critic, but I also won’t push you beyond what feels safe.
-Therapy with me adapts to you: I draw on somatic awareness, art, symbolism, and other creative approaches where words alone aren’t enough.
-You don’t need to be “good at talking” — we work in ways that feel right for you.
+Because trauma is often held beyond words, I work creatively where helpful, using art, symbolism and somatic awareness where appropriate.
+You don’t need to be “good at talking” – we work in ways that fit you.

-Together, we build a relationship in which you can begin to feel seen, heard, and accepted — often for the first time.
+Together, we build a relationship in which you can feel seen, heard and accepted – often for the first time.
 If you’re looking for a therapist who is warm but not passive, informed but not distant, and unafraid of depth, we may be a good fit.
 Reaching out can feel daunting, but just as you are is enough.
-You’re very welcome to get in touch to ask questions or arrange an initial session.

 My first session

 Finding the right therapist can feel daunting, so I offer a free 15-minute phone consultation.
-This gives us a chance to connect, answer any questions, and see whether working together feels like the right fit for you.
+This gives us a chance to connect, for me to answer any questions you may have, and see whether working together feels like the right fit for you.

 In your first session, we’ll work together to form a therapy contract.
 This sets clear boundaries for our relationship and helps you understand how therapy with me works.
 We’ll explore what has brought you to therapy and any goals or hopes you have, creating a foundation for our work together.